harrygorden/thisweekend/WEATHER_SUGGESTIONS_FEATURE.md

 ## Benefits

-1. **User Engagement**: Warm, personalized greeting sets friendly tone
-2. **Weather Context**: Helps users plan based on forecast
+1. **Actionable Recommendations**: Specific event names users can immediately look for
+2. **Weather-Smart**: Events matched to actual forecast conditions
-3. **Discovery**: Encourages exploration of event types they might not filter for
+3. **Discovery**: Highlights top-rated events users might miss
-4. **Smart Filtering**: Pre-filters by weather suitability before user even looks
+4. **Context**: Explains WHY each event suits the weather
-5. **Conversational**: Feels like advice from a local friend
+5. **Conversational**: Feels like advice from a knowledgeable local friend
+6. **Saves Time**: Pre-curated picks instead of browsing hundreds of events

 ## Future Enhancements

 Potential improvements:
 - Cache suggestions for 1-2 hours to reduce API calls
 - Add user preferences (family-friendly, budget-conscious, etc.)
-- Include specific event recommendations (not just general types)
+- Make event names clickable to jump to that event in the list
 - Show different suggestions for each day (Friday/Saturday/Sunday specific)
 - Add emoji to make suggestions more visual
+- Highlight recommended events in the main event list

 ## Files Modified